praveenzsp/JsNotes/README.md

 ```

-In the above example, we are calling get user function, get user function.
-Will call get orders function, and get orders function will call process payment function.
+In the above example, we are calling get user function, get user function Will call get orders function, and get orders function will call process payment function.
 So this is the problem with nested call back also known as call back hell.

 **Problems:**